tchibatron/dbeaver/Data-Appearance.md

 To reset the data ordering to its initial state, click the Reset button ([[images/ug/Reset-button.png]]) in the same window.

-Also, to remove all ordering settings, click the Remove All Filters/Orderings button ([[images/ug/Remove-all-filters-orderings.png]]) in the top toolbar.
+Also, to remove all ordering settings, click the Remove All Filters/Orderings button ([[images/ug/Remove-all-filters-orderings.png]]) in the top toolbar of the Data Editor.

 ## Managing Display of Columns in Data Table